ucb-stat133/stat133-fall-2017/labs/lab04-dplyr-basics.md

     ## 5      56      33
     ## 6     437     590

-For a more detailed description of how R is treating the data type in each column, you should use the structure function `str()`
+For a more detailed description of how R is treating the data type in each column, you should use the structure function `str()`.

 ``` r
 # check the structure